 Day 2 of training will begin promptly at 8:00 a.m. and conclude by 12:15 p.m.
-All activities will be located in the first-floor conference center of the hotel.
-Check out of the hotel and check your luggage with the front desk prior to the start of Day 2.
-A free shuttle will transport you to the Baltimore-Washington International (BWI) Airport after closing.
+Check out of the hotel and bring your luggage with you to ABET Headquarters prior to the start of Day 2.
+Luggage will be stored in a secure location.
+A free shuttle will transport you to Baltimore-Washington International (BWI) Airport after closing.

 Please note: Coffee, assorted beverages, and snacks will be available throughout the day.

-Activity Time (EDT)

-Breakfast 7:00 - 8:00 a.m.

-Arrive at ABET Learning Center No later than 7:45 a.m.

-Training begins 8:00 a.m. sharp

-Break 10:05 - 10:20 a.m.

-Training closes 12:15 p.m.

-Shuttles to BWI airport 12:30 p.m. / Hotel lobby
+Activity Time (EDT)/Location Breakfast 6:30 - 7:30 a.m./Hotel Indigo, 9th floor Arrive at ABET & Check-in No later than 7:45 a.m./ABET Headquarters lobby Training begins 8:00 a.m. sharp/ABET 3rd floor Learning Center Break 10:05 - 10:20 a.m./ABET 3rd floor (various spaces) Training closes 12:15 p.m.
+Shuttle to BWI airport 12:30 p.m./ABET lobby